 3m x 3.5m x 12m

 Weathering Walkways was a temporary data installation created in conjunction with the University of Manchester.
 The goal was to bring data into the public realm by physically visualizing a study about the possible correlation between the weather and the symptoms of chronic pain.
 Using simple materials digitally fabricated and hung over a long span, people could ‘walk through data’ at their own pace and attempt to see if there was any connection between the amount of pain people felt and the weather conditions present when they reported it.

-Pixel Patch Creative (Noa Younse) is a Brooklyn based artist looking to expand on the idea of using art as a mechanism for community building.
+Pixel Patch Creative (Noa Younse) is a Vermont based artist looking to expand on the idea of using art as a mechanism for community building.
 With large scale physical pixel art as the primary vehicle, he is trying to promote interactivity amongst the existing cultural fabric to enrich the sense of place and be a catalyst in the formation of new relationships.